JeffersonLab/xmsg-docs/README.md

 ### Generating the docs

-To generate the documentation, start the Jekyll server inside a Docker
+To update the documentation and watch the changes locally, start the Jekyll server inside a Docker container:
-container:

     docker-compose up

-The output files will be located in `_site`.
+The generated static files will be located in `_site`.

+### Deploying the website

+To deploy to <http://claraweb.jlab.org/xmsg> do:

+    make build
+    make deploy